 Some welders feel the handle on the Vaughan 185-10 WC12 Welder’s Chipping Hammer is a little too short.
 There are a few complaints that the head works loose or comes off over time, but that’s a given in a tough environment like a welding shop, and hickory handles are cheap to replace, found at any neighborhood hardware store or local welding shop.
 This welder’s hammer is a classic, thoughtful design that has withstood the long test of time in a tough industry.

 - Pointed chipping tip

 - Weight 1 pound

 - Handle remains cool

 - Spring handle can work loose

-The Deke Home Welding Chipping Hammer is exactly as it appears to be: an inexpensive hammer that includes a decent-quality brush at a great price.
-This hammer can fill in to get the job done until you pick up a nicer one.
+The Deke Home Welding Chipping Hammer is exactly as it appears to be: an inexpensive hammer that includes a decent-quality wire brush at a great price.
+This slag hammer can fill in to get the job done until you pick up a nicer one.
 It’s a great choice for welding students and anyone just starting a career.
 It’s just heavy enough to get the job done for DIYers without causing a lot of fatigue in long use.

-The brush has good reviews for its quality, sometimes a sore spot with cheap combo sets.
+The wire brush has good reviews for its quality, sometimes a sore spot with cheap combo sets.
 The Deke Home Welding brush has a good-quality hardwood brush handle and solidly mounted high-carbon steel bristles that stay put and don’t end up warped out of shape before any real work is done.

 With any cheap brush or hammer, you’re only going to get so much wear out of it.
 The Deke Home Welding Chipping Hammer walks that line well, with a dual-tip design that features a straight chisel on one side and a conical, pointed tip on the other to handle its slag removal duties in good shape.